ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reference-data/index.md

 - **'Exterior Colour' Column:** uses the built-in `'richSelect'` Cell Editor with the `refData` property specified.
 Mapped names are displayed in the dropdown list and selections are saved as `'colour'` codes in the underlying data.

-- **'Interior Colour' Column:** uses a Text Cell Editor with the `refData` property specified.
-Mapped names are displayed in the cells and edited values are saved as `'colour'` codes in the underlying data.
-(Note: a valid name must be entered.)
+- **'Interior Colour' Column:** uses a Text Cell Editor (not recommended) with `refData`.
+Mapped names are displayed in the cells but when editing, colour codes (`cb`,`bw`,`fg`) must be entered directly.
+As users should not know codes, the Text Cell Editor is not recommended for use with `refData` in real world applications.

 - **Set Filters:** display a list of names rather than codes.